Helpi90/MMM-Ethos/README.md

 git clone https://github.com/Defjam121/MMM-Ethos.git
 ````

+## Custom Panel ID
+To get a api link, you must setting a custom Panel id on all your rigs.
+[Setting a Custom Panel ID](http://ethosdistro.com/kb/#custompanel)

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: